mohasarc/workers-pool/README.md

 on TaskHandler object, we'd directly enqueue the function using `pool.enqueueTask` method of pool class.

+### Getting stats
-You can also get the status of the pools like the following
+You can also get the status of the pools:
 ```js
 const Pool = require('workers-pool');